Fesuoy1/Customizable-Wind-Charges/README.md

 Modrinth page: https://modrinth.com/mod/customizable-wind-charges

+Took a break from updating this mod for a few weeks.
+I may come back later.

 ## Want more control over wind charges?
 This mod adds a few gamerules that should make wind charges more useful/customizable.